crimiera/pwc/README.md

 3. Guess the number https://guessapp.azurewebsites.net/guess/:number

-The app is hosted using app service on azurewebsites
+The app is hosted using app service on azure